-In our research and development programs, we have paired PLEX with small molecules, proteins, antibodies, peptides, nucleic acids-based drugs and growth factors.
+In our research and development programs, we have paired PLEX with small molecules, proteins, antibodies, peptides and nucleic acids-based drugs.
 We continue to evaluate these research and development programs for potential development by us or in collaboration with leading biopharmaceutical companies.